Contact Us 0131 473 7030

 Since the UK left the EU on 1st January 2021, all workers who are not citizens of the UK are required to obtain a Skilled Worker Visa to be able to stay and work in the UK with an approved employer.
 Most IT jobs are eligible within the Skilled Worker criteria.
 You can view the full list of eligible occupations here.

 The Skilled Worker scheme is based on a points based system, meaning applicants will need to accumulate a minimum of 70 points to be eligible.
-See the list of Mandatory and Tradeable options for earning points below (image from the UK Gov Website).
+View the list of Mandatory and Tradeable options for earning points and see general skilled worker visa job requirements below (the minimum salary threshold increased in April 2024.).

 Skilled Worker Visa and Settled Status